kaltura/playkit-js-kava/docs/kava-parameters.md

 ---

+<a id="segmentDownloadTime"></a>`segmentDownloadTime` - Longest segment download time in seconds.

+- Should be in format of float (second.milliSecond).
+- The value is calculated from the last VIEW event.

+---

+<a id="bandwidth"></a>`bandwidth` - Average bandwidth in kbps.

+- kbps in format of float.
+- The value is calculated from the last VIEW event.

+---

+<a id="tabMode"></a>`tabMode` - Is tab focused or not.

+- Possible values
+  - 1 - Tab not focused
+  - 2 - Tab focused
+- The value represents the state when the VIEW event is sent.

+---

+<a id="soundMode"></a>`soundMode` - Is sound muted or not.

+- Possible values
+  - 1 - Sound off
+  - 2 - Sound on
+- Sound is considered off if muted or volume is set to 0
+- The value represents the state when the VIEW event is sent.

+---

+<a id="manifestDownloadTime"></a>`manifestDownloadTime` - Longest manifest download time in seconds.

+- Should be in format of float (second.milliSecond).
+- The value is calculated from the last VIEW event.

+---

+<a id="forwardBufferHealth"></a>`forwardBufferHealth` - Ratio between available buffer and target buffer.

+- Should be in format of float.
+- The value represents the state when the VIEW event is sent.

+---

+<a id="targetBuffer"></a>`targetBuffer` - The target buffer of the player.

+- Should be in format of float (second.milliSecond).
+- The value represents the state when the VIEW event is sent.

+---

+<a id="droppedFramesRatio"></a>`droppedFramesRatio` - Ratio between dropped frames and rendered frames.

+- Should be in format of float (between 0 to 1).
+- The value is calculated from the last VIEW event.

+---

+<a id="networkConnectionType"></a>`networkConnectionType` - The effective type of the connection.

+- A String containing one of 'slow-2g', '2g', '3g', or '4g'.

+---

+<a id="networkConnectionOverhead"></a>`networkConnectionOverhead` - Max dns+ssl+tcp resolving time of the video segments.

+- Should be in format of float (second.milliSecond).
+- The value is calculated from the last VIEW event.

+---

+<a id="playerJSLoadTime"></a>`playerJSLoadTime` - the player library load time.

+- Should be in format of float (second.milliSecond).

+---

+<a id="flavorParamsId"></a>`flavorParamsId` - The flavor params Id of the currently playing rendition, only valid for Kaltura live streams.

+- Should be in format of integer.

+---

 <a id="averageBitrate"></a>`averageBitrate` - Average of all [`actualBitrate`](#actualBitrate) for the current Kava session.

 - When Kava session expired/reset should be reset to the initial value = 0.